Lewis Carroll’s Victorian grotesquery (DeDisnification, Part 7A Addendum B)

 One of the biggest failings of the Victoria and Albert Museum’s (V&A) show, “Alice: Curiouser and Curiouser”, was in conflating Carroll with his alter ego, Dodgson.
 They effectively drew a straight line from the staid Victorian Oxford don to the production of the Alice books.
 While this may seem a slight oversight, it actually erases some crucial information about both the author and his work.

 First, Dodgson was very much a man of his times.
 Besides being a mathematics lecturer, he was also an ordained deacon in the Church of England, and was conservative personally and politically as well.
-As the quote above notes, he maintained a clear separation between his “normal” life and his fanciful writings about the world of Alice.
+As the quote above notes, he maintained a clear separation between his normal life and his fanciful writings about the world of Alice.
 Another of the many who have written about Carroll describes him in his day job as:²

 An inveterate publisher of trifles [who] was forever putting out pamphlets, papers, broadsheets, and books on mathematical topics [that] earned him no reputation beyond that of a crotchety, if sometimes amusing, controversialist, a compiler of puzzles and curiosities, and a busy yet ineffective reformer on elementary points of computation and instructional method.
 In the higher reaches of the subject, he made no mark at all, and has left none since.

 And indeed, where Carroll is almost entirely known for his two Alice books, Dodgson published no fewer than 15 works on mathematics, logic, and other serious subjects.
-None of these received any accolades to speak of, let alone becoming the kind of massive international phenomenon the Carroll books did.
+None of these received any accolades to speak of, let alone becoming the kind of massive international cultural phenomenon the Carroll books did.

-There’s another myth Carrol himself created and which the V&A show perpetuates, that the first Alice book is largely the same as the tale he told Alice Liddell, whose name the protagonist took, and her sisters while they boated and picnicked along the River Isis in Oxfordshire.
+There’s another myth Carrol himself created and which the V&A show happily perpetuates, that the first Alice book is largely the same as the tale he told Alice Liddell, whose name the protagonist took, and her sisters while they boated and picnicked along the River Isis in Oxfordshire.
 In fact, the book’s publication and this incident were separated by over three years and with multiple successive versions and expansions.
-Apart from some of the basic themes, it’s difficult to believe a work of such depth and complexity, running to 27,500 words, was anything like an extemporaneous tale of an afternoon, even if Carroll were some kind of savant.
+Apart from some of the basic themes, it’s difficult to believe a work of such depth and complexity, running to 27,500 words, was anything like an extemporaneous tale of an afternoon, even if Carroll had been some kind of savant.

 And despite scientific and technological advancements, the general character of the Victorian era (1837–1901)—and even more so the mid-Victorian heyday of 1851–79—was just as drab as Dodgson outside the Alice books.
 Culturally, it was a repressive and moralizing time.
 These societal values came about as industrialization drove the rise of the middle class.
 As one literary critic noted of the status of art in Victorian England:³